CiscoDevNet/terraform-provider-aci/docs/resources/pim_route_map_entry.md

 }

 ```
-The configuration snippet below shows all possible attributes of the Pim Route Map Entry.
+The configuration snippet below shows all possible attributes of the PIM Route Map Entry.

 !> This example might not be valid configuration and is only used to show all possible attributes.